Mutoswap/muto-document/README.md

 **Layered Farming**

 * Layered farming is a perpetual farming tool to allow those who own DTOs to constantly enjoy a high-risk high-reward APY yield farming.
-Imagine a new xxxxswap site but hosted on Dito Swap where you can ape your money into it with no rugpull, no dumping, no hidden pool!